Tracking down a UEFI quirk on the Fujitsu LIFEBOOK AH532

 Down the UEFI rabbit hole

-Whenever there is an unexpected error code, there usually is a place where that error code is returned.
-The first step is to check whether this is somewhere within the kernel, so I got started with printk-debugging:
+error code is returned.
+The first step is to check whether this is somewhere within

 [ 5.229441] Starting efivar_init!